-PURPURA: A lot of food pantries can get food from food banks, but it’s typically shelf-stable canned stuff.
-It’s hard for small food pantries or other things to carry produce because they don’t have the storage for it.
+PURPURA: A lot of food pantries can get food from food banks but it’s typically shelf stable canned stuff.
+It’s very hard for small food pantries to carry produce because they don’t necessarily have the storage for it.
 They need it on the day that the pantry is opening, it’s volunteer run.
-And because the gleaners and Food for Free can deliver day-of it allows them to offer more than canned sodium-enhanced stuff.
+And because the gleaners and Food for Free can deliver day of, it really allows them to offer more than canned sodium enhanced stuff.

-BASCOMB: In the basement of the Food for Free office is a food pantry serving Cambridge.
+BASCOMB: In the basement of the Food for Free office is a food pantry that serves hungry people in Cambridge.
 Sasha leads the way and introduces me to Aida Navarro, the food pantry manager.

 PURPURA: Hi Aida.

 AIDA: Hi, sweetheart.
 Are you the radio girl?

 BASCOMB: I am.
 What gave it away?
 [LAUGHS]